 4. Baking the Pie

-Bake the pie at 350°F (175°C) for about 10-15 minutes, or until the meringue is golden brown.
-Keep a close eye on it to avoid overbaking.
-Once done, let the pie cool completely before serving to allow the filling to set and enhance the flavors.
+Bake at 350°F (175°C) for 10–15 minutes or until the meringue is golden brown.
+Keep an eye on it so it doesn’t burn.
+Let the pie cool all the way before slicing so the filling can set up nice.

 Tips and Tricks for Success

-• Use fresh ingredients: Fresh lemons and quality eggs will significantly improve the flavor of your pie.
+- Use fresh ingredients: Fresh lemons and eggs taste way better.

-• Storage tip: Store leftovers in the refrigerator, but enjoy within 1-2 days for the best taste and texture.
+- Store in the fridge: Eat within 1–2 days for best taste.

 Variations on Grandma's Recipe

-• Mini lemon meringue pies: Make individual-sized versions in muffin tins for a fun presentation and easier serving.
+- Mini pies: Make small ones in muffin tins for a fun twist.

 Pairing Suggestions